virtualsquare/virtualsquare.github.io/vbetter/atidiosyncrasies.md

 * `openat` do not support `O_EMPTY_PATH`.

-* `faccessat` system call has three args, the complete implementation of the specifications, including the flags, is *emulated* by the glibc wrapper function.
+* ~~`faccessat` system call has three args, the complete implementation of the specifications, including the flags, is *emulated* by the glibc wrapper function.
 (see [faccessat.c](https://sourceware.org/git/?p=glibc.git;a=blob;f=sysdeps/unix/sysv/linux/faccessat.c)).
-This implementation does not seem to support posix ACL.
+This implementation does not seem to support posix ACL.~~ Fixed using `faccessat2`.

 * the \*at function for truncate is missing (something like `truncateat` or `ftruncateat`).

 # Workaround

-`vufs` is deeply based on the \*at system calls.
+`vufs` implementation is deeply based on \*at system calls.
 It uses file descriptors to identify the root of the mounted tree, of the mountpoint and of the hidden tree which stores virtual removed files and virtual file attributes.
 Each `openat` has an exception to manage the root dir.